A Tight Bound of Hard Thresholding: Experiments

-Next, we turn to investigate the influence of the parameters, i.e., the sparsity parameter $k$, update frequency $m$ and step size $\eta$ on the convergence behavior of HT-SVRG.
-We generate $1000$ signals (i.e., $1000$ trials) with data dimension $d = 256$.
-We set the true sparsity $K = 4$ and collect $100$ measurements for each signal, i.e., $n = 100$.
-Note that the standard setting we employed is $k = 9K = 36$, $m = 3n = 300$ and $\eta_0 = 2/\textsf{svds}(\bA \bA\trans) \approx 0.3$.
+Next, we turn to investigate the influence of the hyper-parameters, i.e., the sparsity parameter $k$, update frequency $m$ and step size $\eta$ on the convergence behavior of HT-SVRG.
+We set the true sparsity $K = 4$ and collect $100$ measurements for each groundtruth signal, i.e., $n = 100$.
+Note that the standard setting we employed is $k = 9K = 36$, $m = 3n = 300$ and $\eta = 2/\mathrm{svds}(\bA \bA\trans) \approx 0.3$.
 Each time we vary one of these parameters while fixing the other two, and the results are plotted in Figure~\ref{fig:parameter}.
-We should point out that although the convergence result~(Theorem~\ref{thm:general}) is deterministic, the vanishing optimization error~(Prop.~\ref{prop:T linear}) is guaranteed under a probabilistic argument.
+We point out that although the convergence result~(Theorem~\ref{thm:general}) is deterministic, the vanishing optimization error~(Proposition~\ref{prop:stat linear}) is guaranteed under a probabilistic argument.
 Hence, it is possible that for a specific configuration of parameters, $97\%$ of the signals are exactly recovered but HT-SVRG fails on the remaining, as we have observed in, e.g., Figure~\ref{fig:recoverydetail}.
 Clearly, we are not supposed to average all the results to examine the convergence rate.
-For our purpose, we set a threshold as $95\%$, that is, the curve averages over the success trials if more than $95\%$ percents of the signals are exactly recovered.
-Otherwise, we assert that the set of parameters cannot ensure convergence and the curve averages over these failure signals.
-The left panel of Figure~\ref{fig:parameter} verifies the condition that $k$ should be larger than $K$, while the second sub-figure shows the update frequency $m$ can be reasonably small in the price of a slow convergence rate.
-Finally, the empirical study demonstrates that our heuristic choice $\eta = \eta_0$ works well, and when $\eta > 3$, the objective value exceeds $10^{120}$ within 3 stages (which cannot be depicted in the figure).
+For our purpose, we set a threshold $95\%$, that is, we average over the success trials if more than $95\%$ percents of the signals are exactly recovered.
+Otherwise, we say that the set of parameters cannot ensure convergence and we average over these failure signals which will give an illustration of divergence.

+The left panel of Figure~\ref{fig:parameter} verifies the condition that $k$ has to be larger than $K$, while the second panel shows the update frequency $m$ can be reasonably small in the price of a slow convergence rate.
+Finally, the empirical study demonstrates that our heuristic choice $\eta = 0.3$ works well, and when $\eta > 3$, the objective value exceeds $10^{120}$ within 3 stages (which cannot be depicted in the figure).
 For very small step sizes, we plot the convergence curve by gradually enlarging the update frequency $m$ in Figure~\ref{fig:small eta}.
-The empirical results agree with Theorem~\ref{thm:general} that for any $\eta < 1/(4L)$, HT-SVRG converges as soon as $m$ is large enough.
+The empirical results agree with Theorem~\ref{thm:general} that for any $0 < \eta < 1/(4L)$, HT-SVRG converges as soon as $m$ is large enough.